mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_functionality.rst

 Edit, save or delete geometries
 -------------------------------

 Objects are saved in the defined database table.
-Additionally, geometries are displayed in the form of a spreadsheet in the sidepane.
+The objects are displayed on the map and additionally as a table in the sidepane.
 This simplifies the administration of data.
-The spreadsheet displays the number (ID is automatically created after saving) and name of each object.
-It is possible to change the order of geometries or search for specific objects.
+You can define which columns to list via the configuration.
+In this configuration the number (ID is automatically created after saving) and name of each object are displayed.
+It is possible to sort the columns or to search in the columns.

 The list can also only display geometries of the current extent **1**.
 It is possible to hide **2** or show **3** all objects via click on the corresponding buttons.
 Modifications can be saved for all objects **4**.
 A change would, for instance, be the movement **5** of an object.
-After the button has been activated, geometries can be moved on the map via the cursor.
+After the button has been activated, geometries can be moved on the map with the mouse.

 Furthermore, individual objects can be hidden **6** and changes saved **8**.
-Attribute data are modifiable as well **7**.
-Every object can be deleted **9** individually from the database via the Digitizer element.
+You can change the attribute data **7**.
+Every object can be deleted **9**.

 .. image:: ../../../../figures/Digitizer_edit.png
      :scale: 80